pyta-uoft/pyta/README.md

 > pip install python-ta
 ```

+### Development

+If you're developing PyTA:

+1. First, clone this repository.
-If you're developing PyTA, first clone this repo, and then run `pip install -e .[dev]` from inside your local copy of the repo.
+2. Open a terminal in this repo, and run `pip install -e .[dev]` to install the dependencies.
+3. Then run `pre-commit install` to install the pre-commit hooks (for automatically formatting and checking your code on each commit).

-Note that some debugging tools require [graphviz](https://www.graphviz.org/download/) to be installed on your system.
+While not strictly necessary for debugging, some debugging tools require [graphviz](https://www.graphviz.org/download/) to be installed on your system.

 ### Tests